ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 In real life, people probably tend to move close to home, far below the granularity
    of a MIGPUMA.
    We do not have data to inform this.
 #.
-We assume that 100% of people who move change jobs.
+We assume that 100% of people who move change employment.
+   Notably, this means that all unemployed people who move become employed.
-   A more accurate rate cannot be calculated from the ACS (it does not ask about job changes), but other data sources probably exist about this question.
+   A more accurate rate cannot be calculated from the ACS, as it does not ask about employment changes, but other data sources probably exist about this question.
 #.
 We do not include those moving from Puerto Rico in domestic migration.
    We also do not include those moving from Puerto Rico in international immigration,